Minarox/Linkub/README.md

 If you want to use another icon pack from [iconify](https://icon-sets.iconify.design/), you must use `icon` and `pack` together.
 Also, remember to install the library with `pnpm install @iconify-json/...` in the project and restart any instance of Astro previously running.

+### How do I deploy the project?

+By default, the project includes a workflow to automate the deployment of the website on GitHub Pages from the main branch.

+If you want to deploy the website elsewhere, you need to build the project with the command `pnpm build` and deploy the files from `build/` to any web hosting platform that supports static websites.
+Please refer directly to the documentation of the relevant platforms.

 ## 💼 License